-To replace trademark logos, icon images and text, modify the Rebranding.xml file.
-The Rebranding.xml file is similar to a language dictionary and enables you customize the appearance of your application.
-For example, you can replace the embedded splashscreen resource, pack://application:,,,/Genesyslab.Desktop.WPFCommon;component/Images/Splash.png, with a local image such as MySplash.png or MyImagesFolder/MySplash.png.
-The Rebranding.xml file is shown in the following example:
+To replace trademark logos, icon images and text, you must create two files, a .module-config file and a Rebranding.xml file.
+The RebrandingTheme.xml file is similar to a language dictionary and enables you customize the appearance of your application.
+The .module-config file links to the RebrandingTheme.xml file.
+For example, you could make a Rebranding.module-config file with the following content: